kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/debug_logging/_index.md

 'x-regular-request-header', 'regular'
 ```

-Here, we can see that the body and request headers are logged before an after the transformation -- note that the `x-regular-request-header` is present in the request headers after the transformation is processed.
+Here, we can see that the body and request headers are logged before and after the transformation.
+Note that the `x-regular-request-header` is present in the request headers after the transformation is processed.

 ### Notes